CSA-RH/rosa-hcp-integration-examples/README.md

 ```bash
 aws s3 ls
 ```

+Additionally, the pod has been created with a BUCKET environment variable which points to a randomly created bucket to check permissions and operations.

 ✅ If your IAM role is correctly configured, you should see the list of accessible S3 buckets.